leanswift/leanswift.github.io/ecommerce/pages/econnect-sxe/20.3.0/usermanual-for-eConnect-SX.e-or-CSD-20.3.0.md

 # Magento Configuration

-To support the use of LeanSwift eConnect for Infor Distribution SX.e, configuration is required within Magento and SX.e ERP.
+To support the use of LeanSwift eConnect for Infor SX.e/CSD, configuration is required within Magento and SX.e ERP.
 This section covers the configuration within Magento.

 Log in to Magento Admin Panel using the URL provided to you and the applicable user credentials.